 - 2-3 cups powdered sugar

-- Combine 2 cups flour, yeast, and salt in a large mixer bowl and stir until blended.
+- Combine 2 cups flour, sugar, yeast, and salt in a large mixer bowl and stir until blended.
 Place water and butter in a microwave-safe bowl.
 Microwave on HIGH in 15 second increments until very warm but not too hot to touch.
 (Butter won't be completely melted) Add to flour mixture, then mix in the egg.

 - Mix the dough 2 minutes at medium speed, scraping down the bowl as needed.
 Add 1 cup flour, mix 2 minutes at high speed, then stir in just enough remaining flour so that the dough will form into a ball.